ivpn/ivpn.net/src/content/pages/knowledgebase/general/what-vpn-protocols-do-you-offer.md

 ---
 # What VPN protocols do you offer?

-IVPN supports OpenVPN, WireGuard® & IPSec with IKEv2 (available on our native iOS app) VPN protocols.
+IVPN supports OpenVPN, WireGuard®, and IPSec with IKEv2.

+The IVPN App for all platforms supports OpenVPN and WireGuard connections.
+The IVPN App for iOS also supports IPSec with IKEv2 connections.
+Check the app's `Settings > Connection` (desktop) or `Settings > Protocol` (mobile) area for protocol details and options.

+The VPN server [status page](https://www.ivpn.net/status) indicates which servers support which protocols.
+Servers with the `openvpn` tag also accept IPSec with IKEv2 connections.

 We do not support PPTP or L2TP/IPSec.

-View our [setup guides](/apps/) for more information.
+View our [setup guides](/apps/) at the bottom of the IVPN App's download page for more information about manual VPN connections.